Tank Stories - Videos and Anecdotes about the Tiger & WW2 Tanks

 The T34, once running, was remarkably quiet.
 This video shows a specimen with the larger modern turret, in service with the Polish military until well after the war:

-Listen to the priming pump from minute 00:20:
+Listen to the (retrofitted) electric fuel pump, priming from minute 00:20:

 The T34 used a compressed air starting system to push air into the cylinder at high pressure, and crank the engine over.
-This type of compressed air starter, using the “Direct Starting” principle, was pioneered by American diesel engine manufacturer Waukesha, and adapted by the Soviets in 1930s - as were many things in the course of the lucrative and lively trade relationship between US and USSR prior to WW2.
+This type of compressed air starter, using the “Direct Starting” principle, was pioneered by American diesel engine manufacturer Waukesha.
+It was adapted by the Soviets in the 1930s - as were many things in the course of the lively and lucrative trade relationship between US and USSR prior to WW2.

-The T34’s compressed air starter allowed the tank to operate in as low as minus 36 degree (Celsius) temperatures before Moscow in 1941, as German vehicles were unable to function because their oil and lubricants had frozen, causing engines to seize up.
+The T34’s compressed air starter allowed the tank to operate in as low as minus 36 degree (Celsius) temperatures before Moscow in 1941.
+Under these conditions, German vehicles were unable to function because their oil and coolant had frozen.
+This frequently caused engines to seize up, rendering the matériel useless in its entirety, while providing endless headaches for "Inst."
+(Instandsetzung) workshop crews working rearward in the field.

 BANNER III